 For Things like Infringement Lawsuits, an Attorney is Required

 However, patent agent legal services have limits.
 For some patent related matters like lawsuits for infringement, assignments, or employer/employee rights, you should discuss these things with an attorney who specializes in that area.
 Your best attorney choice may not be a patent attorney.
-I maintain relationships with attorneys I trust should you need to engage an attorney and need a referral for non patent agent legal services.
+Patent agents maintain relationships with attorneys they trust should you need to engage an attorney and need a referral for non patent agent legal services.
 Read more in our article “What does Infringement Mean?“

 Communication with a Patent Agent is Confidential (i.e. Covered by Client Controlled Privilege)